Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Dave Quak

-So I did like.
-Yeah, yeah.
-So I did like being open with it.
-Tamar just reckons the only way we can do it.
-And if all of us are open, then there's a lot of us open.
+Being open is the only way forward.
+If all of us are open, then there are a lot of us open.

 00:28:09:24 - 00:28:22:16